A Math Problem: After 5 weeks of catch-up, some progress, some problems unsolved

 What’s evident is that the progress of the class is not linear.
 For instance, Keerti, who could not do division with remainder, can now solve these sums on most occasions, though she sometimes loses her way.
 While she had sailed through her multiplication tables and remainder division sums in weeks 3 and 4, she faltered in the division assessment that Neha gave at the end of week 5.
 It’s the same for Salik.

-Some children have made considerable progress – while Siddharth started Class 5 struggling to identify numbers, he opened up under Neha’s special attention, making slow but steady progress in classroom activities.
+Some children have made considerable progress – while Siddharth started Class 5 struggling to identify numbers, he opened up under Neha’s special attention, making slow but steady progress in classroom activities and building a friend circle.
 He can now do simple division sums, even if haltingly.
-But then, there are seemingly insurmountable challenges too: Harish is where he was at the start – he still can’t identify single-digit numbers.
+But then, there are seemingly insurmountable challenges too: Harish is where he was at the start of the session – he still cannot identify single-digit numbers.

 The Delhi government had decided that for three months, from April to June, classes for 3 to 9 would be devoted to foundational reading, writing and numeracy while setting aside the regular syllabus.
 However, the consensus that has been emerging is that the rebuilding efforts cannot stop here, that three months of bridge classes cannot address the deep disruption of two long years.